F5Networks/f5-azure-arm-templates-v2/examples/autoscale/bigiq/README.md

 To view the status of the example and module template deployments, navigate to **Resource Groups > *RESOURCE_GROUP* > Deployments**.
 You should see a series of deployments, including one each for the example templates as well as the accessTemplate, appTemplate, networkTemplate, dagTemplate, bigIpTemplate, and functionTemplate.
 The deployment status for each template deployment should be "Succeeded".

-Expected Deploy time for entire stack =~ 13-15 minutes.
+Expected deploy time for the entire stack =~ 13-15 minutes.

 If any of the deployments are in a failed state, proceed to the [Troubleshooting Steps](#troubleshooting-steps) section below.